SonnyRowland/daytripper/README.md

 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`

-The app will be available at `http://localhost:5173`
+The web app will be available at `http://localhost:5173`

 ## Development